 We purchase technology and other operational services from AgVantis, which is a technology service corporation.
-We entered into a new agreement effective January 1, 2019, that was scheduled to expire on December 31, 2021.
-However, a revised service agreement was signed effective January 1, 2020 and will expire on December 31, 2022.
+A service agreement was signed effective January 1, 2020 and will expire on December 31, 2022.
 We are a shareholder in AgVantis, along with other AgVantis customers.
 Farm Credit Foundations, a human resource shared service provider for a number of Farm Credit institutions, provides administration for our payroll and benefits and may provide related human resource offerings.

 The Association is the sole owner of two unincorporated business entities.
 FCNM Holdings, LLC, is a limited liability company used for the purpose of acquiring and managing other property owned at the conclusion of certain loan settlement agreements.
-Farm Credit Solutions, LLC is a limited liability company used for the purpose of information technology products and services sold.
+Farm Credit Solutions, LLC, is a limited liability company used for the purpose of information technology products and services sold.